ea5gvk/m0glj-HBNet-GPS/README.md

 * Individual passphrases for each user

+* Automatic retrieval of DMR IDs on registration

+* Monitor and change active talkgroups (WORK IN PROGRESS)

 ### Administrative features:

 * Administrate multiple DMR servers through the web panel

+* Optional manual approval of new users

 * Multiple Admin user logins

-* Entirely configure HBLink in web panel
+* Entirely configure DMR server (HBlink) in web server

+* Log all peer authentication

+### Other features

+* SQLite or MySQL backend

+* APRS and SMS features (WORK IN PROGRESS)

 ---
 ### FOR SUPPORT, DISCUSSION, GETTING INVOLVED ###